 2014: Mia Love becomes the first black member of the LDS Church to be elected to the United States Congress.
 She is also the first black member of Congress elected from Utah.

-For a more detailed Timeline of African Americans and the LDS Church see BlackLDS.org.
+For a more detailed timeline of African Americans and the LDS Church see the timeline at BlackLDS.org.